sizious/dc-chain/docker/README.md

 In clear, this `Dockerfile` doesn't build KallistiOS itself, only the required toolchains.
 KallistiOS is not part of the toolchains.
-Plus, KallistiOS may be updated often so it's better to have a separate image with the toolchains as building them can take hours.
+Plus, KallistiOS may be updated often so it's better to have a separate image with the toolchains as building them can take hours and don't change often.

 Of course, the Docker image produced here can be used for CI/CD pipelines!